Building your first Bot Powered Adaptive Card Extension with .NET

 Important

 If you are using ngrok and you have a free license, you will have to rely on a dynamic URL for your local development environment, rather than on a fixed and named URL.
 As such, whenever you will start ngrok you will get a new URL that you will have to configure in all the places where you have been instructed to configure the URL in this tutorial.
-Specifically, you will have to re-configure the URL in the "Messaging endpoint URL" of the Azure Bot, in the "Redirect URIs" of the Microsoft App, and in the "Application ID URI" of the Microsoft App.
-Then wait few seconds before running the Bot, to allow the new URLs to synchronize across the Microsoft Azure services.
+Specifically, you will have to re-configure the URL in the "Messaging endpoint URL" of the Azure Bot.
+Then wait a few seconds before running the Bot, to allow the new URL to synchronize across the Microsoft Azure services.

-Configure the project accordingly to the Azure Bot settings
+Configure the project according to the Azure Bot settings

 Go back to Visual Studio and open the appsettings.json file to configure the settings for the Azure Bot.
 Here follows a code excerpt of the settings file, where you can see how to configure the Azure Bot parameters.